"Founders who do everything themselves are just wasting valuable time"

 That sounds easier said than done.
 What does it look like in practice?

-Honestly, we don't know at all.
-Over the years, we have also collected capital and company endings, and this raises the question: Do we keep the company endings for both companies?
+To be honest, we don't even know.
+Over the years, we've also raised capital and acquired company shares, which raises the question: do we keep the group of shareholders for both companies?
 Can we buy out some of the company ends or do we even bring in an investor who buys out old company ends from one of two products?
-What does that look like?
-We have so many questions that we all still need to figure out.
-We are in a luxury situation, but no one has an easy solution.
+What could that look like?
+We have so many questions that we still need to clarify.
+We are in a luxury situation, but no one has a simple solution.

-Would you still advise founders to launch a second startup?
+Would you still advise founders to set up a second start-up?

-We were very inspired by this second time.
-I would therefore definitely recommend it to anyone.
+This second time has really inspired us.
+So I would definitely recommend everyone to do it.
 Many founders say they would do everything differently if they could.
 They can then prove it.
-My tip is to separate the organizations as soon as possible, otherwise the companies will have completely different focuses that don't fit together.
+My tip: Separate the organizations as quickly as possible, otherwise the companies will have completely different focuses that don't fit together.

-At HQ and also at awork, we are both in the software-as-a-service business.
-But at awork we are growing mega fast and are still looking for the "market fit", so cancellations from customers are totally normal.
-So we do sexy growth marketing, which of course our colleagues at HQ also find interesting.
-But if they were to copy that, we would have a huge problem, because with 700 agencies you also have to maintain intensive contacts.
+At HQ and awork, we are both active in the Software-as-a-Service sector.
+But at awork, we are growing extremely fast and are still looking for the "market fit", so it is completely normal for customers to cancel their contracts.
+So we do sexy growth marketing, which our colleagues at HQ naturally also find interesting.
+But if they were to copy this, we would have a huge problem, because with 700 agencies you also have to maintain intensive contacts.
 You have to be able to set the right focus and prioritize.

 What we achieved with awork took two years.
 With HQ, it took us six years or more.